Uniform convergence of conditional distributions for one-dimensional diffusion processes: Introduction

 This paper is closely related to \cite{CCLMMS09, HK19, KS12, LJ12, ZH16}.
 These papers only consider the existence, uniqueness and domain of attraction of quasi-stationary distributions.
 However, this does not imply that (\ref{1.4}) is uniform convergence.
 The reverse is true.
 This paper, we are interested in the speed of convergence of (\ref{1.4}).
 More formally, we are looking forward to the existence of a quasi-stationary distribution $\alpha$ on $(0,\infty)$ such that, for all probability measure $\mu$ on $(0,\infty)$ and all $t\geq0$, there exist two positive constants $C, \gamma$ such that

 Here, $\|\cdot\|_{TV}$ is the {\em total variation norm}, defined by

-where $\nu,\mu$ are any two probability measures on $(0,\infty)$, $\mu(g)=\int_{0}^{\infty}g(x)\mu(dx)$ and $\mathcal {B}_{1}((0,\infty))$ is the set of the measurable bounded functions defined on $(0,\infty)$ such that $\|g\|_{\infty}\leq1$.
+where $\nu,\mu$ are any two probability measures on $(0,\infty)$, $\mu(g)=\int_{0}^{\infty}g(x)\mu(dx)$ and $\mathcal {B}_{1}(0,\infty)$ is the set of the measurable bounded functions defined on $(0,\infty)$ such that $\|g\|_{\infty}\leq1$.
 Here, $\|g\|_{\infty}=\sup\limits_{x\in(0,\infty)}|g(x)|$.
 The total variation norm has been used by many scholars to quantify (\ref{1.4}) (see, e.g., \cite{CV16, CV17, CV18, HZ22, O21}).
-The exponential convergence (\ref{1.20}) contains many interesting properties.
+For general Markov processes, the exponential convergence (\ref{1.20}) contains many interesting properties.
 One is that it implies the process admits a unique quasi-stationary distribution and all initial distributions are in the domain of attraction of this unique quasi-stationary distribution.
+Another is that it implies the $Q$-process (the process conditioned to never be absorbed) is exponential ergodic.
 See \cite{CV16, CV17b, HZY21} for other more detailed results.
+For the one-dimensional diffusion process $X$, under our conditions, we point out that we can use another method to directly prove that the $Q$-process is strongly ergodic.
 For a one-dimensional diffusion in natural scale, the exponential convergence (\ref{1.20}) has already been proved by Champagnat and Villemonais \cite{CV17,CV18} through probabilistic methods.
 But for the one-dimensional diffusion process $X$ with a regular or exit boundary at $0$ and an entrance boundary at $\infty$, it is an open question that (\ref{1.4}) is whether exponential convergence in the total variation norm \cite{CV18}.
+We give an affirmative answer.
 In this case, we can use the Doob's $h$-transform (or $h$-transform) to ensure the exponential convergence to a unique quasi-stationary distribution in the total variation norm, uniformly with respect to the initial distribution.
 Moreover, we also use this method to show that the conditional distribution of the process converges exponentially fast in the $\psi$-norm to the unique quasi-stationary distribution.
 This method fundamentally differ from \cite{CV17,CV18}, which has been successfully applied to the birth and death process by the authors \cite{HZ22}.

 The following result is one of our main results. \begin{theorem} Let $X$ be a one-dimensional diffusion process satisfying $(\ref{1.2})$.
 Assume that $0$ is a regular or exit boundary.
 Then, the following are equivalent$:$ $(\mathrm{i})$~$\infty$ is an entrance boundary. $(\mathrm{ii})$~There is precisely one quasi-stationary distribution. $(\mathrm{iii})$~There exist a probability measure $\alpha$ on $(0,\infty)$ and two positive constants $C, \gamma$ such that, for all initial distributions $\mu$ on $(0,\infty)$ and all $t\geq0$,